 Know your options.
 If the next steps include treatments, medication, or tests, make sure you have those straight in your mind.
 Let your doctor know when you have concerns.

 Follow through.
 Schedule any future appointments, tests, or procedures.
-If she prescribed medication, make sure you pick it up.
+If they prescribed medication, make sure you pick it up.
 Call to get results of any tests you’ve taken if you don’t hear back.

 How To Help an Older Relative